byvfx/go-raytracing/README.md

 ## Output

-The current implementation generates configurable resolution images (default 800x450, 16:9 aspect ratio):
+The current implementation generates configurable resolution images:

 - Ground Plane: Large yellow-green diffuse plane
 - Center sphere: Blue diffuse material
 - Left sphere: Glass material with hollow bubble effect
 - Right sphere: Shiny gold metal
+- Spheres that have random materials added to them
+- Random Lambert spheres with some velocity to test motion blur

 The image is saved as `image.png` in PNG format for easy viewing.